 Other forms of Site Control that give the Department equivalent assurance that the Eligible Applicant and/or Developer will be able to complete the Project and all housing designated in the application in a timely manner and in accordance with all the requirements of the Program.

+“Structured Parking” means a structure in which vehicle parking is accommodated on multiple stories; a vehicle parking area that is underneath all or part of any story of a structure; or a vehicle parking area that is not underneath a structure, but is entirely covered, and has a parking surface at least eight feet below grade.
+Structured Parking does not include surface parking, residential garages, or carports, including solar carports.

-eight“TCAC” means the California Tax Credit Allocation Committee.
+“TCAC” means the California Tax Credit Allocation Committee.

+“TCAC/HCD Opportunity Area Map” means the most recently posted TCAC/HCD Opportunity Map that measures and provides a graphical representation of place-based characteristics linked to critical life outcomes, such as educational attainment, earnings from employment, and economic mobility.
+For projects on federal land, and properties not identified on the TCAC/HCD Opportunity Area Map, the Applicant may use the TCAC/HCD Opportunity Area Map’s census tract nearest to the main entry for the Qualifying Infill Project. https://belonging.berkeley.edu/tcac-opportunity-map-2020

 “Transit Priority Area” means an area within one-half mile of a Major Transit Stop that is existing or planned, if the planned stop is scheduled to be completed within the planning horizon included in a transportation improvement program adopted pursuant to Title 23 of the Code of Federal Regulations section 450.216 or 450.322.